naierii/nodets-express-sandbox/README.md

 # Amortization Schedule API

-This README describes how to test the (ongoing) Amortization Schedule API.
+This README describes how to test the Amortization Schedule API.

 ## Testing